 This evenness is what makes every room and/or space in your home comfortable while using energy efficiently.
 Note that an exhaust flue is also part of this system.
 For example, when gas is burned it produces waste that must be safely expelled outside of the house.

-Let’s Take a Look at the Ductless Split System.
+Let’s Looks At the Ductless Split System.

 A ductless split air conditioner incorporates an indoor evaporator with an outdoor condenser.
 These systems employ what is called a “single-zone” or “multi-zone” heat pump condenser.
 The latter transfers heat throughout a home.
 However, instead of using vents, the ductless split system moves temperature-modulated air through the house with a wall unit.